ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 We want to add a uTime uniform, but be careful, as we want to set it on the GPGPU variable handling the particles, not the final particles ShaderMaterial.

-To do that, you can access the GPGPU ShaderMaterial handling the particles using gpgpu.particlesVariable.material and it works like any ShaderMaterial, meaning that it has a uniforms property.
+To do that, you can access the GPGPU ShaderMaterial handling the particles using gpgpu.particlesVariable.material, and it works like any ShaderMaterial, meaning that it has a uniforms property.

-To the save some effort, we are creating all uniforms that we are going to use later in this tutorial:
+To save some effort, we are creating all uniforms that we are going to use later in this tutorial:

 ```js
 // scene.js